Most of us have been there.

-Feedback on this and other elasticated Keis gear suggest going down a size.
+Feedback on this and other elasticated Keis gear suggests going down a size.
 This is especially true if you’re after a snug fit to wear as a mid-layer under your existing jacket.

 Most people wear it over a single base layer with an outer jacket on top.

-Unlike most of the kit in this list, the J501 includes a heat controller in the base price.
-This makes it an ideal choice for anyone expecting to ride in a range of different temperatures.
+Unlike most of the kit on this list, the J501 includes a heat controller in the base price.
+This makes it an ideal choice for anyone expecting to ride in different temperatures.

 One downside; a rechargeable battery pack can’t power it, so it’s strictly for riding – no golfing or hiking in this one.